Techumseh/Rhyme-line/README.md

 You are responsible for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding Saturday and Sunday.

 Day	Deliverable	Status
-Nov 9	Prompt / Wireframes / Priority Matrix / Timeframes	Incomplete
+Dec 03	Prompt / Wireframes / Priority Matrix / Timeframes	Incomplete
-Nov 10	Project Approval	Incomplete
+Dec 04	Project Approval	Incomplete
-Nov 12	Core Application Structure (HTML, CSS, etc.)	Incomplete Nov 13	Pseudocode / actual code	Incomplete
+Dec 05Core Application Structure (HTML, CSS, etc.)	Incomplete Dec 06	Pseudocode / actual code	Incomplete
-Nov 16	MVP	Incomplete
+Dec 04	MVP	Incomplete
+Dec 10 	Upload to GitHub
-Nov 17	Presentations	Incomplete
+Dec 11	Presentations	Incomplete
 Priority Matrix
 URL